Vets-Who-Code/Prework/modules/html-css-basics.md

 HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) are the dynamic duo that powers the web.
 They're like Batman and Robin for websites, and together, they build the online world we know and love.
 Let's dive into this exciting partnership!

-## 🚀 Setting Up Your Superhero Headquarters
+## :dart: Setting Up Your Superhero Headquarters

 1. **Environment Setup:** To craft HTML and CSS wonders, you need a trusty text editor and a web browser.
 Choose your favorite text editor – it could be Notepad, Sublime Text, Atom, or even the mighty VS Code.
 For rapid deployment, try online editors like [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/).